ray-project/ray/doc/source/ray-core/placement-group.rst

         std::cout << group.GetName() << std::endl;
       }

-Infeasible placement groups will be pending until resources are available.
-The Ray Autoscaler will be aware of placement groups, and auto-scale the cluster to ensure pending groups can be placed as needed.
+The Ray Autoscaler is aware of placement groups, and autoscales the cluster to ensure pending groups can be placed as needed.
+Infeasible placement groups remain pending until resources are available.

 .. _pgroup-strategy: